Lommix/lommix_ui/README.md

-# Bevy Xml Ui
+# Bevy Html Ui

 [WIP][MVP]

-`Xml` ui syntax parser & builder.
-Create reusable component templates in plain `Xml`.
+`Html`/`Xml` ui syntax parser & builder.
+Create reusable component templates in plain `Html`/`Xml`.
 Enjoy hot reloading, autocomplete, formatting and linting (schema.xsd).

 Because there is nothing worse than waiting on compilation.

 https://github.com/user-attachments/assets/4eb22305-7762-404e-9093-806b6a155ede

 ## Featuring

+A keyword for every bevy related ui style.
+Take any Bevy naming, make it `snake_case`, you found your value.

 -   A style attribute for each use. `padding="10px auto 5% 60vw"` -> `Uirect`
 -   Hook into events with `onspawn`,`onenter`,`onexit`,`onpress`